rizzo1v9/OSRS-QuestBot/README.md

 # OSRS-Cook-s-Assistant-Bot
-This is a script that completes the Cook's Assistant Quest on OSRS using Dreambot
+This is a script that completes Quests on OSRS using Dreambot